furagu/easy-gd/README.md

 <a name="getFormatPtr" />
 ### gd.getFormatPtr(buffer)
 Get format of the image stored in buffer.
 Returns 'jpg', 'gif' or 'png'.
-Throws exception on parsing error.
+Throws on error.

 __Arguments__

-* buffer – A _Buffer_ object with an image to parse the format of.
+* buffer – A _Buffer_ object with an image to get the format of.

 __Example__